Release for student visa holders

 What happens next

 Your appeal will be considered by the Manager of the Student Affairs Unit.
 It will be assessed in accordance with the International Student Change of Provider Policy (pdf, 182KB).
-You will be notified of an outcome in approximately 20 working days.
+You should be notified of an outcome within 20 working days.
 If this timeframe is not possible you will be advised of the reasons for delay and the projected timeframe for consideration of the appeal.

 Late appeals